-- Record and preserve minutes of Board, annual, and special meetings. - Prepare and distribute minutes of meetings to Board members. - Notify Board members of the next meeting (by phone, email, etc.). - Keep and maintain the attendance record. - Maintain an up-to-date file of minutes and keep them in the association office. - Assist with agenda preparation. - Watch for and encourage new volunteers.
+- Record and preserve minutes of Board, annual and special meetings. - Prepare and distribute minutes of meetings to Board members. - Notify Board members of next meeting (by phone, email, minutes of previous meeting, etc.). - Keep and maintain attendance record. - Maintain up-to-date file of minutes and keep in association office. - Assist with agenda preparation. - Watch for and encourage new volunteers.